Skip to Content

 It’s a good pick if you’re traveling with an extended family; both grandparents and kids will feel comfortable here.
 And it won’t break the bank.

 On our most recent visit we chose the Atlantic Oceanside Hotel, which is probably a step up from the Acadia.
 It’s on the water and has a lawn and small beach behind it.
 Our balcony looked out on the water and was a nice place to sit with coffee in the morning.
-We went down to the beach to look at the stars one night; it wasn’t quite as pitch black as the park but we could still see quite a bit.
+We went down to the beach to look at the stars one night; it wasn’t quite as pitch black as the park, but we could still see quite a bit.

-the view of lawn and ocean from our balcony at atlantic oceanside hotel in bar harbor
+The view of lawn and ocean from our balcony at atlantic oceanside hotel in bar harbor

 The rooms are a bit more modern and the balcony made ours feel a little roomier.
 The outdoor pool is nice and there is an indoor pool, which is very handy if you happen to catch a rainy day.